Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Results

 we show the $2\sigma$ constraints on $\Omega_m$ and $S_8$ for both the PCA and mean-shift mitigation schemes.
 For the combinations (DV: W1-D1, PCs: W1-D234), (DV: W2-D1, PCs: W2-D234), and (DV: W3-D1, PCs: W3-D24), the two methods remain consistent with each other and yield comparable constraints for most part of these combinations.
-However, both approaches are challenged in addressing the bias in two specific situations; The first case is indicated by the orange circles that considers the combination (DV: W1-D1, PCs: W1-D3).
+However, both approaches are challenged in addressing the bias in two specific situations.
+The first case is indicated by the orange circles that considers the combination (DV: W1-D1, PCs: W1-D3).
 The PCA method mitigate the bias in $S_8$ once three or more PC modes are added.
 The mean-shift approach does not recover the fiducial $S_8$ value at $2\sigma$ for the tighter prior ``a'', unless the broader one ``b'' is assumed.

-The second case is illustrated by the light-green squares, corresponding to the combination (DV: W2-D1, PCs: W2-D3), which exhibits a strong bias.
-The mean-shift approach fails to mitigate the bias in $\Omega_m$ under the more restrictive prior ``a'', except when the broader prior ``b'' is adopted, which warrants an increased error bars.
+The second challenge case is illustrated by the light-green squares, corresponding to the combination (DV: W2-D1, PCs: W2-D3), which exhibits a strong bias.
+The mean-shift approach fails to mitigate the bias in $\Omega_m$ under the more restrictive prior ``a'', except when the broader prior ``b'' is adopted, which warrants increased error bars.
 Conversely, PCs constructed from W2-D3---even when including up to five modes---do not meaningfully improve constraints on the higher-order moments of the redshift distribution for the W2-D1 scenario.

-The deep tiers (D2-D4) fields with artificially inserted magnitude errors, will cause biases when recovering cosmological constraints.
-Only D1 is error free.
-This trend could imply that an artificially inserted error in the larger field (lower cosmic variance) shows up as a stronger bias in cosmology rather compared to the same error inserted in the smaller field (larger cosmic variance).
+To understand the failure case D3, in Fig.~\ref{fig:referee_major2_68CL_9bins_used} we show the $n(z)$ distributions in the nine tomographic bins for the specific ``chunk'' corresponding to the three colored ``squares'' in Fig.~\ref{fig:mitigation_mixing_scenarios}.
+The W2-D2 and W2-D4 scenarios remain broadly consistent with the fiducial W2-D1 distribution across most tomographic bins.
+In contrast, the W2-D3 scenario shows several redshift regions where the $68\%$ interval of the calibrated $n(z)$ realizations does not fully enclose the fiducial W2-D1 mean $n(z)$, which directly affects the performance of the PCA and mean-shift methods.

+The PCA basis is constructed from the ensemble of W2-D3 realizations, the dominant PCA modes describe fluctuations around this shifted ensemble rather than around the fiducial W2-D1 distribution itself.
+Consequently, increasing the number of retained PCs does not necessarily drive the inferred cosmological constraints back toward the fiducial cosmology, as seen in the $\Omega_m$ and $S_8$ panels of Fig.~12 in the paper.
+We highlight, however, that the same qualitative behavior is also observed for the mean-shift calibration method (prior ``a''), where the W2-D3 scenario remains the only case that does not recover the fiducial $\Omega_\mathrm{m}$ within the quoted uncertainties.